theVietCoder/dotnet-fhir-death-record/README.md

 ## Project Organization

 ### FhirDeathRecord
 This directory contains a FHIR Death Record library for consuming and producing Standard Death Records.
-This library does not require any external libraries.
+This library does not require any external dependencies.
 It will work with any .NET Framework version 3.5 and forward.

 #### Usage
 You can include the library by referencing it in your project configuration, for example (taken from FhirDeathRecord.CLI):